Skip navigation

 3. who are in their first semester or session of a program.

-1. New international students who pay all or part of their tuition fee are eligible for a refund of all or part of that fee based on the category they fall into below.
+1. New international students who pay all or part of their tuition fee are eligible for a refund of all, or part of that fee based on the category they fall into below.

 1. A full refund will be paid:

-A student who cancels their place in a program or withdraws in writing at least four weeks before the program commences, is refunded the program fees paid, less the administrative fee amount.
+1. A student who withdraws their acceptance of a place, or postpones the commencement of their program in writing at least four weeks before the program commences, is refunded the program fees paid, less the administrative fee amount; or

 International Students: Continuing Students